 Whilst on board you can choose to listen to a commentary which teaches you a little more about London and the history of the places you pass through.
 This is also available in multiple languages.

-17. Skateboard Exhibition at the Design Museum
+17. Create And Make at the Design Museum

 Also, the museum is located in a great spot for a day out in London.
 The Design Museum is on Kensington High Street, just inside the beautiful and idyllic spot, Holland Park.